 We’re excited to review your application in hopes that you can join our freshman class of 2018-19 here at UHCL!

-First-time college students applying to attend UHCL must have attended a recognized public or private high school within the state of Texas, meet the Texas Uniform Admission Policy and fulfill the standardized test requirements below:
+First-time college students applying to attend UHCL must have attended a recognized public or private high school, meet the Texas Uniform Admission Policy and fulfill the standardized test requirements below:

 |Rank in Class||Minimum SAT Scores||Minimum New SAT Scores||Minimum ACT Scores|